ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 We haven't created a whole domain model,but we've created a partitioned domain model.
 Since our application is quite detailed, but in the next section, you'll see package diagrams [@fig:CoreUML; @fig:InfrastructureUML; @fig:RazorUML; @fig:PagesUML] and a detailed onion architecture diagram [@fig:OnionClassDiagram], which shows how our application communicates between classes.
 The application is heavily inspired by social media platforms such as X(formerly Twitter)
 It has similar features to Twitter but isn't as advanced.
 We had project requirements that guided our way through this project, some of them were these: implement the onion architecture, the user should be able to read cheeps, the user should be able to write a cheep, the user should be able to read their claims, the user should be able to see the cheeps only from them self and those their following, and so on.
 This will be made more clear further down.

-We did use ASP.NET identity because it's a part of our B2C from Azure.
-We're using this to get the user's information when the application is running, that is to get their claims like name or id.

 ## Architecture — In the small
 In the Onion Architecture diagram seen at [@fig:OnionArchitecture] you'll see our applications.
 In the centre we have our core package.
 This is the lowest layer of the application, contains no dependencies and is not likely to change.
 As we move outwards through the layers.
 The layers get more specific and dependent on the earlier layers and are more likely to change.